 Healthy soil should be loose and crumbly with a lovely earthen smell and minimal compaction or sedimentation.
 However, if your soil is compacted and crusty, compost is the solution.
 You will have to dig in loads of compost to a depth of at least 50cm.

-Select the right site for making compost
+1. Select the correct site for composting

 - The best spot would be in the shade or semi-shade.